rmccullagh/libjsonparser/README.md

 # libjsonparser
 JSON parser in C implements https://www.ietf.org/rfc/rfc4627.txt.
 It parses JSON text into a C representation.
-The data structure is a C struct named `Object`, which is a library located at [https://github.com/libobject](https://github.com/libobject).
+The data structure is a C struct named `Object`, which is a C library located at [https://github.com/libobject](https://github.com/libobject/libobject). `Object` supports every value that JSON has and even more.

 # Dependencies
 - libobject - https://github.com/libobject